 The index published in Economic Freedom of the World measures the degree to which the policies and institutions of countries are supportive of economic freedom.
-The cornerstones of economic freedom are personal choice, voluntary ex-change, freedom to enter markets and compete, and security of the person and privately owned property.
+The cornerstones of economic freedom are personal choice, voluntary exchange, freedom to enter markets and compete, and security of the person and privately owned property.
 Forty-two data points are used to construct a summary index, along with a Gender Legal Rights Adjustment to measure the extent to which women have the same level of economic freedom as men.
-This is the same structure as last year, though changes have been made to nine of the components.
 The degree of economic freedom is measured in five broad areas.

 Area 1: Size of Government

 As government spending, taxation, and the size of government-controlled enterprises increase, government decision-making is substituted for individual choice and economic freedom is reduced.

 Protection of persons and their rightfully acquired property is a central element of both economic freedom and civil society.
 Indeed, it is the most important function of government.

 Inflation erodes the value of rightfully earned wages and savings.
 Sound money is thus essential to protect property rights.
 When inflation is not only high but also volatile, it becomes difficult for individuals to plan for the future and thus use economic freedom effectively.